TimStewartJ/gluchart/README.md

 Since our glucose levels are affected by multiple values (different types of insulin, meal values, etc.) , we must use a multivariate prediction model instead of a univariate model.

 ## Data
-We used the publicly available data set containing values taken from various patients' Continuous Gluose Monitors (Dexcom in this case) embedded into their bloodstream from the 2016 research conducted by Dr. Stacy M. Anderson.
+We found a publicly available data set containing values taken from various patients' Continuous Gluose Monitors (Dexcom in this case) embedded into their bloodstream from the 2016 research conducted by Dr. Stacy M. Anderson.
 The dataset included Glucose level, insulin intake, and meal values, which we cleaned up and used to train our model.
+Since this is the kind of data users would upload from their devices, we decided to use this dataset to prove that our model works.

 Link to the dataset: https://github.com/irinagain/Awesome-CGM/wiki/Anderson-(2016)